You want smart political talk without the meltdowns?

 We'd love to have you.

-Wednesdays and Thursday nights, most weeks, uh Hannity.com.
+Wednesdays and Thursday nights, most weeks, Hannity.com.

-If you're looking to get pegged in the head with a ball, attacked by a stranger.
+If you're looking to get pegged in the head with a ball attacked by a stranger.

-No, there's definitely knocked over into a row of other strangers.
+You're knocked over into a row of other strangers.

 Sign up at Hannity.com today for more information.